How To Prepare An Incredibly Romantic Valentine's Day Meal

 - Parmesan Crusted Sea Bass -This recipe will have your mate asking for seconds.
 The original recipe calls for halibut but I used fresh wild sea bass and it was delicious.

-- Braised Chilean Sea Bass – Could be one of my all time favorite seafood recipes.
+- Braised Chilean Sea Bass - This could be one of my all-time favorite seafood recipes.
 As Good As It Gets.
 One of the ingredients is fennel, one of the most underrated root vegetables in my opinion.
-Whether for Valentine’s Day or not, I highly recommend you try this one.
+Whether for Valentine's Day or not, I highly recommend you try this one.

 Gordon Ramsey's Crispy Salmon Recipe